rajatagrawal1094/SatelliteManifest/README.md

 ![importing](/images/15-importing.png)

-You can also perform the above steps using CLI
+You can optionally run the below command to import the Manifest

 ```console
 [root@localhost ~]# hammer subscription upload --file <path_to_file> --organization <organization_name>